samochieng/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 Display current directory contents.
 Long format with user and group IDs displayed numerically and hidden files (starting with .)

+6-firstdirectory
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.